ChetaAtl/TaxService/README.md

-# TaxService

-# The solution was built using DotNet Core 3.1 and Visual Studio Code.
+# The TaxService solution was built using DotNet Core 3.1 and Visual Studio Code.

 # The solution contains five projects.
 The Project Structure looks like: